nabiharaza/amazon-mechanical-turk/README.md

 8. [Usage](#usage)

 ## Introduction
-This notebook explores customer behavior and visit patterns to coffee houses, with a focus on companion types (alone, friends, partner, kids) and factors like time of day, weather conditions, occupation and age group.
+This notebook explores customer behavior and visit patterns to bars and coffee houses, with a focus on companion types (alone, friends, partner, kids) and factors like time of day, weather conditions, occupation and age group.
 The goal is to derive insights into when and with whom people visit bars, coffee houses the most, in order to enhance customer targeting and promotional strategies.

 Additionally, we will compare the behaviors of customers who accepted coupons versus those who did not, in order to understand key trends that can help improve coupon marketing strategies.